eCSE-MITgcm-ARCHER2/MikeMineter-archer2-docs-MITgcm/docs/research-software/mitgcm/mitgcm.md

     # Launch the parallel job
     #   Using 256 MPI processes and 128 MPI processes per node
     #   srun picks up the distribution from the sbatch options
-    srun --distribution=block:block --hint=nomultithread ./mitgcmuv
+    srun --distribution=block:cyclic --hint=nomultithread ./mitgcmuv

-This configuration uses 96 MPI processes at 12 MPI processes per node.
+This configuration uses 96 MPI processes on one node.
 Once the run has finished, in order to check that the run has successfully completed, check the end of one of the standard output files.
+The srun distribution of block:cyclic was found to be faster than the more routien Block:block, the difference being in how processes are allocated across NUMA regions.
+This was no the case with all MITgcm exemplars tested
     tail STDOUT.0000

 It should read